CS5008-khoury-lionelle/hw04/Report.md

 Sorting algorithms are still being studied today.
 They often include a statistical analysis of data before sorting.
 This next question will require some research, as it isn't included in class content.
 When you call `sort()` or `sorted()` in Python 3.6+, what sort is it using?

 #### 8.1 Visualize
-Find a graphic / visualiation (can be a youtube video) that demonstrates the sort in action.
+Find a graphic / visualization (can be a youtube video) that demonstrates the sort in action.

 #### 8.2 Big O
 Give the worst and best case time-complexity, and examples that would generate them.